 Living in the Domain of the Golden Dragon

-Previously written by me and published by PhilippinePlus.com and has been edited for re-publication.
-Dave is located in Iloilo City, Philippines.
+Previously written by me and published by PhilippinePlus.com and edited for republication.

-As Dave usually writes about enjoying an iced cold San Miguel Pale Pilsen with friends while relaxing on the second floor atop the UR Zone in Iloilo City, I sit and stare out my window here in Tupelo, Mississippi.
-And while he and his friends savor the taste of the best beer in all of Asia, all I can do is yearn for the day that I return to the easy life in the Philippines.
+As ex-pats who obviously came before me sit around enjoying an iced cold San Miguel Pale Pilsen with friends while relaxing in a beachside cottage, I sit and stare out my window here in Tupelo, Mississippi.
+And while they all savor the taste of the best beer in all of Asia, all I can do is yearn for the day that I return to the easy life in the Philippines.

 As a career Navy man, I have had the privilege of crossing the dateline on several occasions.
 The dateline is actually the longitude of the 180th meridian, separating east and west.
 It’s the meridian opposite the Prime Meridian which joins the north and south poles and passes through Greenwich, England.
 I was lucky enough to actually go through the ceremonious hazing during my first transit across the line.
 I received my certificate, which I proudly display on the wall in my man cave.
 It reads as follows: